akaspartan007/temppp-prompttt/new.md

 ### Chatbot Requirements

-Develop a rule-based chatbot widget designed to guide users and improve product discovery.
-The chatbot functions as a lightweight digital assistant rather than a full conversational AI.
+Create a rule-based chatbot widget to assist customers and enhance product discovery.
+Instead of being a complete conversational AI, the chatbot serves as a lightweight digital assistant.

 The chatbot must: